vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 ### Server Certificate <a id="server-cert"></a>

 A custom X.509 server certificate for the VCH if you do not use  an automatically generated server certificate.
 This certificate identifies the VCH endpoint VM both to Docker clients and to browsers that connect to the VCH Admin portal.

-This certificate should have the following certificate usages:
-- `KeyEncipherment`
-- `DigitalSignature`
-- `KeyAgreement`
-- `ServerAuth`

-This option is **mandatory** if you use custom TLS certificates, rather than auto-generated certificates.
+For information about the requirements for server certificates, see [Custom Certificates](#custom) above.

 #### Create VCH Wizard